panel session J2

 Presenter 3: Zuzanna Dyrda, The Eugeniusz Geppert Academy of Art and Design in Wroclaw, Poland

-"Culture of Student Exchanges in a European Context
+"Culture of Student Exchanges in a European Context"

 For almost three past decades the Erasmus Programme has been supporting the integration of the European Union countries in the field of higher education through cross-academic exchanges.
 It is designed to be a powerful force in creating a pan-European identity.
 The Programme also enhances the opportunities for cooperative projects and mobility within the member countries.
 In the context of art education, the Erasmus exchange is a unique endeavor promoting synergy and international collaborative art projects.
 The Eugeniusz Geppert Academy of Art and Design in Wrocław facilitates the exchange of art students and tutors with more than 40 partners within the Erasmus Programme.
 Using examples based on her own experience, the lecturer, former participant of the Erasmus Programme, will illustrate its impact on learning and teaching processes in printmaking.